Skip to content

 7. Interference from medication

-That doesn’t mean we should simply give up.
+But that doesn’t mean we should simply give up.
 There are plenty of lifestyle changes older adults can make that are going to help them sleep better.

 Most of us will spend the best part of a third of our lives lying down and asleep.
 It makes sense to make sure that we are as comfortable as possible during that time.
-If finances allow, you should make sure you have a mattress that suits you.

-Your bed should be a place you look forward to getting into.
-So, if possible, sleep on pillows you find comfortable and in sheets and blankets made from a fabric that you like the touch and feel of.
+So, sleep on pillows you find comfortable and in sheets and blankets made from a fabric that you like the touch and feel of.

 The temperature of your bedroom is also important.
 Overheating can cause dehydration, increase your heart rate and cause you to wake up suddenly.